dirkwhoffmann/vAmigaTS/Agnus/SpriteDMA/README.md

 Sprite DMA is on all the time.
 The Copper is utilized to change SPRxPOS and SPRxCTL at various locations.

+#### sprdma12

+Modified SPRxCTL at the end of a rasterline, just before the next control word pair would be read.

 Dirk Hoffmann, 2019